DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

   - Comparability
 ---

-Before you apply for teacher training in England, you must check that you have the [the right qualifications](#qualifications-youll-need-to-train-to-teach) and they meet the standard set for English teacher training.
+Before you apply for teacher training in England, you must check that you have [the right qualifications](#qualifications-youll-need-to-train-to-teach) and they meet the standard set for English teacher training.

 ## How to check your qualifications